nerdvibe/mina-ledger-js/README.md

 ## Example

-On node: Open the ledger-app-mina and run `npx ts-node example/index.ts` to see the methods running.
+On node: Open the ledger-app-mina on the Ledger device and run `npm install @ledgerhq/hw-transport-node-hid && npx ts-node example/index.ts` to see the methods running.
+Note, this will add `@ledgerhq/hw-transport-node-hid` to the package.json.
+Do not commit this change.
+This is just for example purposes.

 ## Thanks